haganbt/pepp/README.md

 # STATUS: Unstable, WIP.

 # PEPP
 PYLON Exporter ++.
 Utility for exporting data from DataSift PYLON as JSON or CSV.
-It is the goal of this utility to support any combination of data extraction from a PYLON index.

-PEPP mandates a config (not code) approach to data collection.
+It is the goal of this utility to support any combination of data extraction using a config (not code) approach.

 Features: